Your current path:

 Time sheet

 Time sheets are probably the most classic method of recording working hours.
 The employees of a company simply enter their working hours on a piece of paper.
-The employer later evaluates this time sheet and uses it to calculate the total working hours.
+The employer later evaluates this timesheet and uses it to calculate the total working hours.

 Mechanical time clocks